-That’s why I chose a concept of small chocolates with lots of flavor.
-This was by minimizing added sugar.
+That’s why I choose a concept of small chocolates with lots of flavor.
+This is by minimizing added sugar.
 So I kill two birds with one stone.

 By making small chocolates you can taste more flavors without eating too much chocolate.
-You can easily taste three different flavors instead of one large chocolate.
-Occasionally there is a larger chocolate in the box, this is mainly for the visual aspect, and so, those who would rather have it, pick out a larger chocolate.
+You can easily taste three different flavors instead of one flavor in a large chocolate.
+Occasionally there is a large chocolate in the box, this is mainly for the visual aspect, and so, those who would rather have it, pick out a large chocolate.

 Using less sugar is better for everyone’s health.
-Chocolate is not known as healthy by scientists.
 High-quality chocolate is a treat and with less sugar, everyone benefits.

-The chocolates are made mainly with Valrhona chocolate and for the fillings I sometimes use a bean-to-bar chocolate and Casa Luker 1906 chocolate.
-Furthermore, the ingredients are as much as possible organic and I’m always looking for high quality.
+The chocolates are made mainly with Valrhona chocolate and for the fillings I sometimes use a tree-/bean-to-bar chocolate and Casa Luker 1906 chocolate.
+Furthermore, the ingredients are as much as possible organic and plantbased.
+I’m always looking for high quality.

 The hazelnut butter and the vegetable cream are produced by myself.

-The most popular ones are the lavender chocolate and the salted caramel chocolate.
+The most popular chocolates are the lavender chocolate and the salted caramel chocolate.